-If you haven't heard last week's edition of the Metal Injection Livecast, we highly recommend the listen.
+If you haven't heard last week's edition of the RIP a Livecast, we highly recommend the listen.
 Starting in the second hour, we were joined by Cannibal Corpse frontman George "Corpsegrinder" Fisher, and the man had so much to say that we ended up going an hour longer than we usually do.

 One interesting topic that George brought up was all the recent heat Suicide Silence were getting with the release of their self-titled album, which featured clean singing.
 Fans very much rejected it, as the band saw their lowest sales figures since their debut.
 It seems the backlash offended Fisher, who was prompted to speak out on the situation and call out fans for inappropriately evoking the name of late vocalist Mitch Lucker, who died in a motorcycle accident.
 Here's a transcript of just some of the Suicide Silence talk: